MarcMeszaros/snapable-api/README.md

     ./manage.py test

 # CONFIGURATION #
 Below is a sample configuration for the local settings file.
-It should be placed one folder level higher than the "snapable" API source code folder.
+It should be placed in the root API source code folder.

     import os